agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

  - parameterize a workflow according to the user needs,
  - create a workflow from existing toolboxes,
  - validate a workflow

-## Workflow Engine

-The Thematic Workflow Engine is in charge with execution of workflows by creating and handling jobs and performing the management of the execution steps from a workflow.
-The purpose of the Orchestration is to allow the execution of a workflow, by creating a job for each workflow execution, splitting and managing the internal components of the workflow in execution tasks.

-## xcube Converter

-The xcube Converter handles the format conversion from original raster product formats (specific to external data providers or to thematic processing subsystem components) to Zarr format (specific to data cubes).